 Tobacco smoke is extremely harmful to your health, it contains a mood-altering drug called nicotine.
 It’s a central nervous system stimulant, which makes a person feel more energized and gives a feeling of pleasure.
 As that effect subsides, the person feels tired and craves more and thus develops a habit.
 There’s no safe way to smoke and the safest cigarette is one that is never lit.
 Replacing the cigarette with a cigar, pipe or hookah won’t help you avoid the health risks associated with the use of tobacco.
-Smoking harms almost every organ of the body including lungs, heart, GI tract, brain, kidneys and the reproductive system.
+Smoking harms almost every organ of the body including the lungs, heart, GI tract, brain, kidneys, and reproductive system.

 Smoking is the main cause of dreaded life-threatening lung diseases like Lung cancer and COPD.
-Smoking also makes the body more susceptible to infections like TB, Aspergillosis, and chronic diseases like BP, heart attack and stroke.
+Smoking also makes the body more susceptible to infections like TB, Aspergillosis, and chronic diseases like BP, heart attack, and stroke.
 Tobacco smoke contains more than 7,000 chemicals out of which 70 cause cancer.
 More than two-thirds of smokers say they want to quit, but few actually succeed.
 Recent studies have shown that if we have strong determination and will, many can quit smoking easily.

-You start feeling healthy, energetic and refreshed
+You start feeling healthy, energetic, and refreshed

-Improvement in your family, work and social life
+Improvement in your family, work, and social life